apivich-h/apivich-h.github.io/pages/others/interesting.md

 ## YouTube Channels

 Here are a mix of YouTubers that I enjoy watching.
 Some are educational, some are more entertainment, and some are a mix of both.
 I tried to only list out the ones that I feel doesn't have enough subscribers, otherwise this list would go on for a bit too long.
+The list is in alphabetical order.

 - <a href="https://www.youtube.com/channel/UCnFmWQbVW_YbqPQZGNuq8sA">Andrew Dotson</a>, a physics graduate student who posts all things physics (even memes)
 - <a href="https://www.youtube.com/user/muffinman3000">Daniel Thrasher</a>, a musician who mostly makes music skits
 - <a href="https://www.youtube.com/user/DoctorBenjyFM">DoctorBenjy FM</a>, a stream most known for playing Football Manager and creating very interesting storylines for his saves
 - <a href="https://www.youtube.com/user/spencerbets">Hashtag United</a>, a non-league football team who posts all their progress on YouTube
+- <a href="https://www.youtube.com/channel/UCi9SqUCnW_flgsrl6_PRJFQ">HITC Sevens</a>, a football channel with unique football stories from a more historical/political/??? aspect
 - <a href="https://www.youtube.com/channel/UCJLZe_NoiG0hT7QCX_9vmqw">I Did A Thing</a>, an Australian YouTuber who makes cool things whilst narrating the process with a very monotone voice
 - <a href="https://www.youtube.com/user/jacksfilms">Jacksfilms</a>, an unemployed YouTuber who makes skits on the internet
 - <a href="https://www.youtube.com/user/jonbois">Jon Bois</a>, who creates very nice visual illustrations involving statistics from different sports (some of his other contents are on the SB Nation channel though)